-- 200 Strigolactones (SL) - 201 Orthologs of all the core SL signaling components have been identified exclusively in the - 202 genomes of seed plants; however, D14-like receptor homologs are found encoded by - bryophytes and charophytes (Bythell-Douglas et al., 2017; Wang et al., 2015).
-Two SL-related - 204 homologs were identified in C. braunii, one encoding beta-carotene isomerase D27, and one - encoding the candidate SL/karrikin receptor D14-like (Table 1, Fig. 4 and Table S1J).
-Given - the presence of SL in several Charales species, and the activity of the synthetic SL GR24 on - 207 Chara corallina rhizoid growth (Delaux et al., 2012), it is likely that SL synthesis and signaling - differ in charophyceans and in seed plants (Bythell-Douglas et al., 2017).
-It has been suggested - 209 that D14-like proteins might act as (the) SL receptor(s) in this group. - 210 In summary, although the phytohormones AUX and CK seem to be ancestral features of - streptophytes, and SL and ABA of Phragmoplastophyta (Fig. 1), the respective biosynthesis - and/or signaling pathways differ between seed plants and C. braunii.
-Some features of these as evident by their presence in C. braunii.
+Orthologs of all the core strigolactone (SL) signaling components have been identified exclusively in the genomes of seed plants; however, D14-like receptor homologs are found encoded by bryophytes and charophytes (Bythell-Douglas et al., 2017; Wang et al., 2015).
+Two SL-related homologs were identified in C. braunii: one encoding beta carotene isomerase D27 and one encoding the candidate SL/karrikin receptor D14-like (Figure 4 and Tables 1 and S1J).
+Given the presence of SL in several Charales species and the activity of the synthetic SL GR24 on Chara corallina rhizoid growth (Delaux et al., 2012), it is likely that SL synthesis and signaling differ in charophyceans and in seed plants (Bythell-Douglas et al., 2017).
+It has been suggested that D14-like proteins might act as the SL receptor(s) in this group.

+In summary, although the phytohormones AUX and CK seem to be ancestral features of streptophytes, and SL and ABA of

+Phragmoplastophyta (Figure 1), the respective biosynthesis and/or signaling pathways differ between seed plants and C. braunii.
+Some features of these four phytohormone networks, and of ETH signaling, first appeared in the Phragmoplastophyta, as evident by their presence in C. braunii.
 Others were either not present in the ancestor or have since diverged.